 useless and frustrated with myself.

-The past few days I’ve started noticing an aversion to cheese.
+The past few days I’m noticing an aversion to cheese which makes no sense.

 I’m also getting sharp stabbing pains in my left breast (upper outside